-If your business collects and determines the Personal Data as the Data Controller then there is duty under the GDPR to report personal data breaches if it results in high-risk to the individuals within 72 hours of becoming aware to the supervisory authority (Information Commissioner) in line with Article 33.
-In 2019 an unauthorised British Airways personal data breach under the GDPR received a notice to fine.
+If your business collects and determines the personal data as the data controller then there is duty under the GDPR to report data breaches if it results in high-risk to the individuals within 72 hours of becoming aware to the regulator (Information Commissioner) in line with GDPR Article 33.
+In 2019, stolen customer data lead to the British Airways data breach under the GDPR received a notice to fine.

-Dealing with a personal data breach allows your business to protect Data Subject (individuals) from further losses, alternations or unauthorised use.
+Dealing with a data breach allows your business to protect data subject (individuals) from further losses, alternations or unauthorised use.
 This can come from several areas from either malware, phishing to user or administration error.

-One of the principles of data protection under the GDPR, Article 5(1)(f) is securing Personal Data which includes protection from losses, alternations or unauthorised use.
-The Data Controller needs to demonstrate this.
+One of the principles of data protection under Article 5(1)(f) of GDPR, is securing personal data which includes protection from losses, alternations or unauthorised use.
+The data controller needs to demonstrate this.

-If suppliers are used by the Data Controller, they need to provide sufficient backing that they have necessary security mechanisms in place.
+If suppliers are used by the data controller, they need to provide sufficient backing that they have the necessary security mechanisms in place.

-It may be that the first that your business hears of a personal data breach is from the customer.
-Once the individual learns of the breach this should go through proper incident reporting.
+It may be from the customer that your business hears of a data breach breach related to personal data.
+Once the individual learns of the breaches of data protection this should go through proper incident management and reporting internally.

-In your business, it should be made clear to all personnel where and who to reach out in order to report an incident.
+In your business, it should be made clear to all personnel where and who to reach out in order to report an data protection breach incident.
 It also helps if there is information about this around the premises.

-Getting the key team members and stakeholders were required is going to be key to walking through the incident and the likely next steps needed to be taken.
+Getting the team members and key stakeholders were required is going to be crucial to walking through the incident and the likely next steps needed to be taken.

 The key thing here is going to be lessons learnt and the measures the business has put in place to prevent future occurrences.

-If you are the Data Controller if there is a high risk of impacting the Data Subject(s), then the Data Subject is to be notified of the breach without undue delay.
+If you are the data controller if there is a high risk of impacting the data subject, then the data subject is to be notified of the breach.

-This communication needs to be detailed around the data breach incident the steps taken and any technical or organisational measures including encryption are implemented.
+This communication needs to be detailed around the data breach incident the steps taken and any technical or organisational measures including where any encryption is implemented.

 The regulator time frames as mentioned above and the notification times in a contract are something to be mindful of when waiting for information from suppliers or needing to notify the regulator.
 Be mindful that there may be different notification times such as the electronic communication Directive.

 When dealing with the regulator there it is also important to consider if there are exceptions being relied upon in relation to the timeframes.

-The supplier must notify the Data Controller if a breach occurs without undue delay.
+The supplier must notify the data controller if breaches of data protection occurs without undue delay.

-It is likely that the business management team will want to understand what has been signed up to in the contract with the customer.
+It is likely that the business will want to understand what has been signed up to in the contract with the customer.

-If a Data breach does happen and the customer provided the collected data, then in line with the GDPR notice requirements to be given to the customer of the data breach.
+If a data breach does happen and the customer provided the collected personal data, then in line with the notice requirements the supplier is to inform the customer of the data breach.
 In contract, this should reflect the regulation.

 Following the incident meeting(s) reviews internally within your business, it would be natural to put a report document.
 This allows the business to formulate the high-level background information in relation to the incident and its cause.

-Furthermore, it describes the breach as to what occurred.
-Then the steps which were taken by the business as the Data Processor and/or the customer as the Data Controller with appropriate security measures to protect the Data Subjects This report can also be provided alongside any other correspondence by the business.
+Furthermore, it describes the breaches of data protection as to what occurred.
+Then the steps which were taken by the business as the data processor and/or the customer as the data controller with appropriate security measures to protect the data subject.
+This report can also be provided alongside any other correspondence by the business.